-- 1 All building facades at ground level are to be designed to avoid the creation of entrapment areas. - 2 No single wall plane is to exceed 81m2 in area. - 3 The following are to be avoided on all building elevations: - large flat walls; - ii) undifferentiated window openings; - iii) applied treatments; - iv) one single predominant finish or material. - 4 All facades are to place entries, habitable room windows, and balconies so that they maximise outlook and passive surveillance of the street and to common areas surrounding the building. - 5 All building elements including shading devices, signage, drainage pipes awnings/colonnades and communication devices are to be coordinated and integrated into the overall facade design. - Note: Refer to Section A Part 12 Signage and Advertising for other signage controls. - 6 Air conditioning units are to be located within the basement or within the roof structure of the upper most roof.
-Air conditioning units are not to be located on the building facade or on top of a flat roof or terrace, or within private or communal open spaces. - 7 Tele communication structures are to be located within roof structures or basements and not be visible from any road or public domain area. - 8 Screening between adjacent apartments is to be integrated into the overall building design. - 9 Notches, slots or indentations in the perimeter of the building are to be at least as wide as they are deep. - Facade elements that result in poor architectural design outcomes 10 for internal spaces, such as snorkel windows, are not permitted.

-Note: Refer to Section A Part 1B Dictionary for definition of snorkel window.
+Further controls that may ap y PART 1B - Dictionary PART 12 - Signage and Advirtising SECTION C PART 23 - General Building De and Sustainability PART 23.3 - Sustainability of Building Materials PART 23.4 - Materials, Finishes and Colours PART 23.6 - Building Services ⇒sign s Objectives Controls 1 To promote well- designed buildings of high architectural quality that contribute to the desired local character.
+All building facades at ground level are to be designed to avoid the creation of entrapment areas.
+No single wall plane is to exceed 81m2 in area.
+The following are to be avoided on all building elevations: the 2 To ensure the 3-dimensional built form and the setback is clearly articulated to reduce the bulk and scale of the building. i) large flat walls; ii) undifferentiated window openings; iii) applied treatments; iv) one single predominant finish or material.
+3 To limit the unarticulated length of buildings.
+4 All facades are to place entries, habitable room windows, and balconies so that they maximise outlook and passive surveillance of the street and to common areas surrounding the building.
+4 To create a garden setting for the building, in keeping with the Ku-ring-gai landscape character.
+All building elements including shading devices, signage, drainage pipes awnings/colonnades and communication devices are to be coordinated and integrated into the overall facade design.
+5 To create building facades that are environmentally responsive.
+6 To integrate building Note: Refer to Section A Part 12 Signage and Advertising for other signage controls.
+6 Telecommunication structures are to be located within roof structures or basements and not be visible from any road or public elements into the overall building form and facade design.
+7 Screening between adjacent apartments is to be integrated into overall building design. the 7 To ensure air conditioning and tele communication 8 Notches, slots or indentations in the perimeter of the building are be at least as wide as they are deep. and do not detract from, or clutter the building's visual 9 Facade elements that result in poor architectural design outcom for internal spaces, such as snorkel windows, are not permitted. ies quality.
+Note: Refer to Section A Part 1B Dictionary for definition of snorkel window. a lo ensure that building facade design contributes to the safety of the public 10 All facades are to be designed to minimise on-going maintenance and weathering through measures such as: ce domain.
+9 To demonstrate appropriate levels of architectural detail that will achieve the desired urban including appropriate robust materials/finishes; and including appropriate building edge, balcony edge, sill, head parapet detailing that demonstrates protection from prevailin weather and harsh solar aspects. l and າg character of Ku-ring-gai.
+Ku-ring-gai Development Control Plan